Enduro Water Based Stain Blocker Primer

-Stain Blocker is General Finishes' revolutionary water-based stain-blocking primer for interior projects.
-Stain Blocker can be used to protect pigmented finishes from stains, dyes, and wood tannin bleed-through.
-Stain Blocker is a PFAS-free primer, and as General Finishes strives for a cleaner and healthier environment, all future product development will be free of “Forever Chemicals."
-Brush, roll, or spray over an existing finish, raw wood, or MDF as a base coat for light-colored General Finishes Milk Paint and Pigmented Polys.
-See our spray tip size recommendations here.
+Newly formulated Enduro Stain Blocker is General Finishes' revolutionary water-based stain-blocking primer that now provides improved sandability and advanced performance for interior AND exterior projects.
+It can protect pigmented finishes from stains, dyes, and wood tannin bleed-through.
+Brush, roll, or spray over an existing finish, raw wood, or MDF.
 General Finishes Stain Blocker is designed for effectiveness, not price point.
 This primer has a sophisticated resin system and an atypical formulation.
-Use on pieces where you are concerned about bleed-through.
+Use it on pieces where you are concerned about bleed-through.
+GF also offers tintable physical primers, White Under Coat and Deep Base Primer.
+Meets KCMA and AWI System 2 standards.

 4 Reasons to Switch to Water-Based Finishes